janbrrr/dndj/README.md

 ### Code Style

-In order to check the code against style conventions type the following
+In order to check the code against style conventions type the command `flake8`.
-- `pycodestyle --max-line-length=120 --exclude=venv/ ./`